Develop using Zero Trust principles

 - Corporate applications and data are moving from on-premises to hybrid and cloud environments.
 Traditional network controls can no longer be relied on for security.
 Controls need to move to where the data is: on devices and inside apps.

-The development guidance in this section will help you to increase security, reduce the blast radius of a security incident, and swiftly recover by using Microsoft technology.
+The development guidance in this section helps you to increase security, reduce the blast radius of a security incident, and swiftly recover by using Microsoft technology.

 Developer guidance overview